Jack Lord: Career

-His first commercial film role was in the 1949 film The Red Menace a.k.a.
-Project X, an anti-Communist production.
+Lord's first commercial film role was in the 1949 film Project X, an anti-Communist production.
 He was associate producer in his 1950 film Cry Murder.
 In 1957, Lord starred in Williamsburg: the Story of a Patriot, which has run daily at Colonial Williamsburg since then.
 In 1958, Lord co-starred as Buck Walden in God's Little Acre, the film adaptation of Erskine Caldwell's 1933 novel.

 Lord was the first actor to play the character Felix Leiter in the James Bond film series, introduced in 1962 in the first Bond film, Dr. No. According to screenwriter Richard Maibaum, Lord then demanded co-star billing, a bigger role and more money to reprise the role in Goldfinger, which resulted in director Guy Hamilton casting Cec Linder in the role; thereafter, until David Hedison played the role for a second time in 1989's Licence to Kill, the character would be played by a different actor for each appearance.

 In 1962, Lord starred as series namesake Stoney Burke, a rodeo cowboy from Mission Ridge, South Dakota.
 The basis for the series was real-life champion rodeo rider Casey Tibbs.
 The series featured Warren Oates and Bruce Dern in recurring supporting roles.
-Lord credited Gary Cooper as his on-screen role model, and the inspiration for his characterization of Stoney Burke.
+Lord credited Gary Cooper as his on-screen role model and the inspiration for his characterization of Stoney Burke.

 Lord was considered for Eliot Ness in The Untouchables before Robert Stack won the role.
 He did appear in the Season One episode "The Jake Lingle Killing."
 In 1965, he guest-starred as Colonel 'Pres' Gallagher in second-season episode 5, "Big Brother" of 12 O'Clock High.
 Other television guest appearances include Appointment with Adventure, The Americans, Bonanza, Gunsmoke, The High Chaparral, Combat!, The Man from U.N.C.L.E., The Reporter starring Harry Guardino, The Fugitive, The Invaders, Rawhide, Ironside, and The F.B.I.

 Lord appeared on the first episode of Have Gun, Will Travel.
 In 1968, he appeared with Susan Strasberg in the film The Name of the Game Is Kill!.

-According to William Shatner, in 1966, Gene Roddenberry offered Lord the role of Captain James T. Kirk on Star Trek, to replace Jeffrey Hunter, whose wife was making too many demands.
+According to William Shatner, in 1966, Gene Roddenberry offered Lord the role of Captain James T. Kirk on Star Trek to replace Jeffrey Hunter, whose wife was making too many demands.
 Lord asked for 50 percent ownership of the show, so Roddenberry offered the role to Shatner.